Optimal Gevrey regularity for supercritical quasi-geostrophic equations: Introduction

 Inspired by these preceding works, we develop in this paper an optimal local regularity theory for the super-critical quasi-geostrophic equation.
 Set $\nu=1$ in \eqref{1}.
 If we completely drop the nonlinear term and keep only the linear dissipation term, then the linear solution is given by

 Formally speaking, one has the identity $e^{tD^{\gamma}}( \theta_{\mathrm{linear}}(t,\cdot) ) =\theta_0$ for any $t>0$.
 This shows that the best smoothing estimate one can hope for is

-where $X$ is the working Banach space.
+where $X$ is a working Banach space.
 The purpose of this work, rough speaking, is to show that for the nonlinear local solution to \eqref{1} (say taking $\nu=1$ for simplicity of notation), we have

 where $\epsilon_0>0$ can be taken any small number, and $X$ can be a Sobolev or Besov space.
 In this sense this is the \emph{best possible} regularity estimate for this and similar problems.

 We now state in more detail the main results.
 To elucidate the main idea we first showcase the result on the prototypical $L^2$-type critical $H^{2-\gamma}$ space.
 The following offers a substantial improvement of Miura \cite{Mi06} and Dong \cite{D10}.
 To keep the paper self-contained, we give a bare-hand harmonic-analysis-free proof.
 The framework we develop here can probably be applied to many other problems. \begin{thm} Let $\nu=1$, $0<\gamma< 1$ and $\theta_0 \in H^{2-\gamma} $.
 For any $0<\epsilon_0<1$, there exists $T=T(\gamma,\theta_0, \epsilon_0)>0$ and a unique solution $\theta \in C_t^0 H^{2-\gamma} \cap C_t^1 H^{1-\gamma} \cap L_t^2 H^{2-\frac{\gamma}2} ([0,T]\times \mathbb R^2)$ to \eqref{1} such that $f(t,\cdot) =e^{\epsilon_0 tD^{\gamma} }\theta(t,\cdot) \in C_t^0 H^{2-\gamma} \cap L_t^2 H^{2-\frac{\gamma}2} ([0,T]\times \mathbb R^2)$ and